nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [Kubernetes DaemonSet that enables a direct shell on each Node using SSH to localhost](https://gist.github.com/xandout/8d24558c75c53f3cb8bf0a97ec25fcfc) Learn how you can use a DaemonSet to expose an SSH shell on each node of your cluster (even if you don't have SSH installed).
 I run several K8S cluster on EKS and by default do not setup inbound SSH to the nodes.
 Sometimes I need to get into each node to check things or run a one-off tool.
 Rather than update my terraform, rebuild the launch templates and redeploy brand new nodes, I decided to use kubernetes to access each node directly.
 * [NS Killer](https://github.com/germainlefebvre4/ns-killer) A Kubernetes project to kill all namespace living over X times.
 Quite useful when auto-generated development environments on the fly and give them a lifecycle out-of-the-box from Kubernetes or even Helm.
 You might find it useful if auto-generate development environments on the fly and want to remove old ones on a schedule.
 * [kubeswitch: Kubernetes Version Switcher 🌟](https://github.com/steamhaus/kubeswitch) Easily switch kubectl binary versions.
+* [Kubeswitch (for operators) 🌟](https://github.com/danielfoehrKn/kubeswitch) The kubectx for operators. kubeswitch (lazy: switch) takes Kubeconfig context switching to the next level, catering to operators of large scale Kubernetes installations.
+Designed as a drop-in replacement for kubectx.
 * [Move2Kube 🌟](https://github.com/konveyor/move2kube) a tool that can help users migrate from Cloud Foundry and Docker Swarm to Kubernetes.
 Move2Kube is a command-line tool that accelerates the process of re-platforming to Kubernetes/Openshift.
 It does so by analysing the environment and source artifacts, and asking guidance from the user when required.
 * [kubectl build (formerly known as kubectl-kaniko)](https://github.com/kvaps/kubectl-build) Kubectl build mimics the kaniko executor, but performs building on your Kubernetes cluster side.
 This allows you to simply build your local dockerfiles remotely without leaving your cozy environment.
 * [Kubei 🌟](https://github.com/Portshift/Kubei) is a vulnerabilities scanning tool that allows users to get an accurate and immediate risk assessment of their kubernetes clusters.
 Kubei scans all images used in a Kubernetes cluster including images of application pods and system pods